Fasching - The Carnival Season in Munich

 Carnival was originally a pagan festival, later it has become associated with the catholic church and was celebrated on the day before the beginning of Lent.
 Nowadays the carnival season begins officially on November 11 with the coronation of a carnival prince and a carnival princess and lasts about three months until Ash Wednesday seven weeks before Easter.
 The most Fasching events are held in the last four weeks.

-During the Fasching main season from January 7 to February 16 this year more than 800 balls will be held in Munich.
+The Fasching main season is this year from January 24 to February 25.
+During this time more than 800 balls will be held in Munich.
 The biggest ones are parties with thousands of people.
-Most of them are fancy dress balls, but there are also classic gala balls in dinner jacket and evening dress ("Schwarz-Weiss-Bälle").
+Most of these are fancy dress balls, but there are also classical gala balls in dinner jacket and evening dress ("Schwarz-Weiss-Bälle").

-To get a first impression we recommend to visit one of the big traditional balls in the "Löwenbräukeller", in the Hotel "Bayerischer Hof" or in the rooms of the Bavarian Broadcasting station ("Funkbälle").
-Another historical place of Fasching-balls, the "Deutsches Theater" (the first costume ball in the "Deutsches Theater" was organized already in 1897) is in renovation at present.
-The balls take place in a new building in the north of Munich.
+To get a first impression we recommend to visit one of the big traditional balls in the "Deutsches Theater" (the first costume ball in the "Deutsches Theater" was organized already in 1897) or in the Hotel "Bayerischer Hof".

 Ball dates Deutsches Theater